Disease Guide ·Asthma ·2026

 Cost vs Deductible

-At $500-$2,000/year, asthma management regularly exceeds annual deductibles — especially when emergency visits are involved.
-Daily medication costs add up month after month, making insurance worthwhile if your cat is enrolled before symptoms start.
+At $500-$2,000/year, asthma regularly exceeds annual deductibles, especially with emergency visits.
+Daily meds add up monthly.
+Insurance is worthwhile if enrolled before symptoms.

 Red flag · Exclusion